winslosh/test-automation-recruitment-test/README.md

 1. a folder containing the technical tests
 2. a single markdown file with the answers to the technical questions

-:e-mail: Once you've completed all that's required, please send the url of your GitHub repository to your recruitment contact for us to review.
+:e-mail: Once you've completed all that's required, send the url of your GitHub repository to your recruitment contact for us to review.

 ### :heavy_check_mark:What we review